etchedheadplate/subedit/frontend/README.md

 frontend/src/assets/switch_language.svg
 ```

-You should replace them if your own images or remove them from code manually.
+You should replace them with your own images or remove them from code manually.

 ## Backend Integration